heitorBMA/stock_market_ETL/README.md

 ```
 .
 ├── etl_scripts/
 │   ├── extract.py                  # Script for extracting data from the API
 │   ├── transform_and_load.py       # Script for process the data and load it into a MySQL database
 │
 ├── dictionary_of_names/
 │   ├── digital_currency_list.csv   # csv file with the list of available crypto currencies to collet data
 │   ├── physical_currency_list.csv  # csv file with the list of available physical currencies to collet data
 │
+├── collected_data/            # Folder containing the collected data
+│
 ├── power_bi_dashboard.pbix         # Power BI file for data visualization
 │
 ├── follow_list.json                # json file containing the list of stocks and currencies to collect the data
 │
 ├── .gitgnore                       # gitgnore file to make the .env file be ignored by git
 │
 ├── .env                            # File containing the API credentials (not included in the public repository for data security reasons)
 │
 ├── requirements.txt                # txt file withe the python dependencies
 │
 └── README.md                       # Project documentation
 ```

 ## Key Features